vaish331/Thesis/README.md

 # Thesis

-Contains all scripts used in my thesis titles "Aqueous and Non-aqueous dispersions of Graphene and Boron Nitride Nanosheets"
+Contains all scripts used in my thesis titled "Aqueous and Non-aqueous dispersions of Graphene and Boron Nitride Nanosheets"